 By Kathee Mierzejewski

-When you are planning your garden, you might want to include planting parsnips among your carrots and other root vegetables.
-Parsnips (Pastinaca sativa) are related to the carrot, which is another root vegetable.
+When you’re planning your garden, you may want to include planting parsnips among your carrots and other root vegetables.
+Parsnips (Pastinaca sativa) are related to the carrot, another root vegetable.
 The top of the parsnip resembles broadleaf parsley.
-Parsnips will grow to three feet tall and their roots can get as long as 20 inches.
+Parsnips will grow to 3 feet tall, with roots as long as 20 inches.

 So now you might ask, “How do I grow parsnips?”
 How to grow parsnips isn’t much different from other root vegetables.
-They like cool weather, and parsnips can take as long as 180 days.
-They are a winter vegetable because they take a long time to mature.
+They are winter vegetables that like cool weather and can take as long as 180 days to mature.
 They are actually exposed to almost freezing temperatures for about a month before harvesting.
 When planting parsnips, remember that cool weather enhances the flavor of the root, but hot weather leads to poor quality vegetables.

 How to Grow Parsnips

 It takes from 120 to 180 days for a parsnip to go from seeds to roots.
-When planting parsnips, plant the seeds ½ an inch apart and ½ an inch deep into the soil in rows.
-The rows should be at least 12 inches apart.
-This gives the growing parsnips room to grow good roots.
+When planting parsnips, plant the seeds ½-inch apart and ½-inch deep in rows at least 12 inches apart.
+This gives the growing parsnips room to develop good roots.

 Growing parsnips takes 18 days for germination.
-After germination and little plants appear, wait a couple of weeks and thin the plants out to about three to four inches apart in rows.
+After seedlings appear, wait a couple of weeks and thin the plants to about 3 to 4 inches apart in rows.

 When to Harvest Parsnips

-After 120 to 180 days, you will know when to harvest parsnips because the leafy tops reach to three feet tall.
-You can pick the parsnips throughout the row and use them up, leaving others behind for other days.
-Parsnips store well, so you can also pick a bunch of them for usage over the next few weeks stored at 32 degrees F.
+After 120 to 180 days, you’ll know when to harvest parsnips because the leafy tops reach to 3 feet tall.
+Harvest parsnips throughout the row and leave others to mature.
+Parsnips keep well when stored at 32 F. (0 C.).

-You can also leave some of the parsnips in the ground until spring.
-You would just throw a few inches of soil over your first fall crop of parsnips.
-This way they are kept warm enough.
+You can also leave some of the parsnips in the ground until spring; just throw a few inches of soil over your first fall crop of parsnips to insulate the roots for the coming winter.
 When to harvest parsnips in the spring is right after the thaw.
-These particular parsnips will be sweeter than the fall harvest.
+The parsnips will be even sweeter than the fall harvest.